 The accounting policies describe how the different asset classes of financial instruments are measured, and how income and expenses are recognised.
 The following table analyses the carrying amounts of financial assets and liabilities by category.
-No financial assets were reclassified between accounting categories during the year ended 31 March 2020, and all assets are held at fair value.
+No financial assets were reclassified during the accounting period.
+All assets are held at fair value, therefore there is no difference between fair value and carrying value.